SpsKnSK/api/Extra/FinancialDb/readme.md

 DB Browser for **SQLite** is a graphical tool that allows you to create, design, and edit **SQLite** databases.
 Here's how to get started:

 1. **Download and Install**: [Download](https://**SQLite**browser.org/dl/) and install DB Browser for **SQLite** from its official website.
-2. **Create a New Database**: Open the DB Browser and click on "New Database" to create a new database file.
+2. **Create a New Database**: Open the DB Browser and click on *"New Database"* to create a new database file.
-3. **Create Tables**: Use the "Create Table" option to define the structure of your tables.
+3. **Create Tables**:
+   1. Use the *"Create Table"* option to define the structure of your tables.
+   2. Go to the *"Execute SQL"* tab and create the tables via commands

 ## What is a Table?

 A table is a collection of related data organized in rows and columns.
 Each row represents a record, and each column represents a field within the record.
-For example, a table called `students` might have columns like `id`, `name`, and `grade`.
+For example, a table called `students` might have columns like `id`, `name`, and `sex`.

 ## What are Primary Keys (PK) and Foreign Keys (FK)?

 - **Primary Key (PK)**: A primary key is a unique identifier for each record in a table.
 It ensures that each record can be uniquely identified.
 For example, the `id` column in the `students` table can be a primary key.
 - **Foreign Key (FK)**: A foreign key is a column that creates a relationship between two tables.
 It references the primary key of another table.
 For example, if you have a `grades` table, the `student_id` column can be a foreign key that references the `id` column in the `students` table.
+With this relationship you can keep the data integrity: you cannot insert any other value to the `grades` table's `student_id`, only the ones that **exist** in the `student` table!

 ## What Data Types Can Be Used?